timvieira/blog/content/sampling-without-replacement.md

 the same elements multiple times by sampling $m$ distinct elements.
 This is called a sampling *without replacement* (SWOR) scheme.
 Note that there is no unique sampling without replacement scheme; although, there does seem to be a *de facto* method (more on that later).
-There are lots of ways to do sample without replacement, e.g., any point process over the universe will do as long as we can control the size.
+There are lots of ways to do sampling without replacement, e.g., any point process over the universe will do as long as we can control the size.